 Roku Advertising

 Roku is unique in that it is both a streaming device and platform.
-As of the fourth quarter of 2020, Roku reported a total of 51.2 million monthly active users in the United States.
+In 2023, Roku reported a total of 71.6 million monthly active users in the United States.
 Not only is Roku popular with cord-cutters, but it’s also considered one of the pioneers and leaders in OTT advertising.

 Source: Roku